Mary Ann Cotton: Two lovers

 After Frederick's death, Nattrass soon became Mary Ann's lodger.
-She gained employment as nurse to an excise officer recovering from smallpox.
+She gained employment as a nurse to an excise officer recovering from smallpox.
 Popular cultural sources have called him John Quick-Manning, though there appears to be no trace of a John Quick-Manning in the records of the West Auckland Brewery or the National Archives.
 The census records, birth, death and marriage records also show no trace of him.
-Richard Quick Mann was a custom and excise man specialising in breweries and has been found in the records and this may be the real name of Mary Ann Cotton's lover.
+However, Richard Quick Mann, a custom and excise man specialising in breweries, has been found in the records; his may be the real name of Mary Ann Cotton's lover.
 Soon, Mary became pregnant by him with her thirteenth child.

 Frederick Jr. died in March 1872 and the infant Robert soon after.
 Then Nattrass became ill with gastric fever and died just after revising his will in Mary Ann's favour.
 The insurance policy Mary Ann had taken out on (the still living) Charles' life still awaited collection.

 Death of Charles Edward Cotton and inquest

 Mary Ann's downfall came when a parish official, Thomas Riley, asked her to help nurse a woman who was ill with smallpox.
 She complained that the last surviving Cotton boy, Charles Edward, was in the way and asked Riley if he could be committed to the workhouse.
 Riley, who also served as West Auckland's assistant coroner, said she needed to accompany him.
 She told Riley that the boy was sickly and added: "I won’t be troubled long.
 He’ll go like all the rest of the Cottons."

 Five days later, Mary Ann told Riley that the boy had died.
-Riley went to the village police and convinced the doctor to delay writing a death certificate until the circumstances could be investigated.
+Riley went to the village police and persuaded the doctor to delay writing a death certificate until the circumstances could be investigated.

-Mary Ann's first visit after Charles' death was not to the doctor but the insurance office.
+Mary Ann's first visit after Charles' death was not to the doctor but to the insurance office.
 There, she discovered that no money would be paid out until a death certificate was issued.
 An inquest was held and the jury returned a verdict of natural causes.
 Mary Ann claimed to have used arrowroot to relieve his illness and said Riley had made accusations against her because she had rejected his advances.

 Then the local newspapers latched on to the story and discovered Mary Ann had moved around northern England and lost three husbands, a lover, a friend, her mother, and 11 children, all of whom had died of stomach fevers.

 Arrest

 Rumour gave rise to suspicion and scientific investigation.
 Doctor William Byers Kilburn, who had attended Charles, had kept samples, and tests showed they contained arsenic.
-He told the police, who arrested Mary Ann and procured exhumation of Charles' body.
+He told the police, who arrested Mary Ann and procured an exhumation of Charles' body.
 She was charged with his murder, although the trial was delayed until after the delivery in Durham Gaol on 7 January 1873 of her thirteenth and final child, whom she named Margaret Edith Quick-Manning Cotton.